 “The Gateway marks the next major step in manned space flight and will substantially broaden what is feasible for humankind.
 OHB will be contributing a large share to the technically demanding definition of the European elements,” explains Mathias Rohrbeck, lead system engineer at OHB System AG for ESPRIT.

 OHB will be responsible for design work on the structure of the module, the thermal system and the xenon-refueling system.
 “Simply put, the structure is the shell that envelops the ESPRIT module.
 The thermal system controls the waste heat and the refueling entails the supply of the noble gas xenon which is needed for the ion thrusters of the Gateway", adds Dr. Matthias Boehme, ESPRIT project manager at OHB System AG.

 The European ESPRIT module will be handling further important functions such as the science airlock for exterior experiments on board the Gateway.
 Refueling will also be possible with hydrazine fuel.
 In addition, ESPRIT will permit telecommunications with radio assets on the lunar surface.
 In addition to the ESPRIT module, the Gateway is expected to have a further six modules.
-These modules will be developed by European, US, Japanese, Russian and Canadian partners and placed in lunar orbit one after the other mostly using the new US Space Launch System (SLS), where they will form the Gateway between 2022 and 2026.
-Astronauts will travel on board the Orion launch vehicle to reach the new lunar base.
-The Gateway is expected to have a lifetime of 15 years.
-The launch of the European ESPRIT module is planned for the end of 2023.
+These modules will be developed by European, US, Japanese, Russian and Canadian partners and placed in lunar orbit one after the other mostly using the new US Space Launch System (SLS).
+Astronauts will then be able to travel with the Orion spacecraft, which is also under development, first to the gateway and from there to the lunar surface.
+In the long term, the gateway will also be used to travel to Mars and planets even further away.